cassandra-sh/Go-away-condor-/README.md

   - What is this project?

 Peyton Hall desktop computers have a computing cluster called Condor installed on them, for utilizing not-in-use desktops.
 However, this cluster is notorious for using your resources when you need them!

-In theory Condor vacates your computer when you start using resources, but in practice this does not happen immediately, and it will use your memory and processing resources if you don't have all four cores busy.
-For some of us, this can be a huge problem!
-They can spike your RAM usage and crash already running code if Condor can't tell that you're working here!

-  - This is an overengineered mess of a module.

-Indeed.
-Imagine what my research code looks like.
+This used to be a huge problem, but is mostly resolved since the system has been adjusted.

   - How do I use this code?